DIY $100 Wooden Countertops from Old Doors

 Submitted By The Mustard Ceiling

-I know many of you have read my posts about how we re-purposed three solid oak doors from Habitat for Humanity, turning them into kitchen counter tops.
+I know many of you have read my posts about how we re-purposed three solid oak doors from Habitat for Humanity, turning them into kitchen wooden countertops.

 We took these…3 solid oak commercial grade doors and turned them into…